outdreamer/build-a-cure/docs/tasks/function_to_do.md

           - 'function' perspective identifying which functions to write before implementing solution

           - 'test' perspective identifying which tests the solution needs to fulfill (enables finding solutions by iterating changes & checking changes to see if they fulfill test)

+          - 'error' perspective that enables applying an 'not error' filter to solutions to avoid known/predictable error structures (like error types)

           - 'cause' perspective identifying causal network of system components and which causes need to be changed to complete automation task
             - cause of logic selection in existing solution may be the sequence & existence of queries, whether the logic functions are available, & whether the logic variables are populated, whereas the target cause of logic selection should be which logic exists in a data store & the sequence of queries to that data store